 Planet Of The Dead by Russell T Davies and Gareth Roberts, directed by James Strong

-Tracking a mysterious energy signal, the Doctor boards a London bus upon which cat burglar Lady Christina de Souza is also a passenger.
-Suddenly, the bus is catapulted through a wormhole to Sanhelios, on the other side of the universe.
-The planet seems to be just one enormous desert, but after encountering stranded Tritovore traders, the Doctor and Christina learn that Sanhelios is meant to be a bustling world of billions.
-Soon, it becomes clear that the wormhole and the devastation of Sanhelios are linked... and the Earth may be destined for a similar fate.
+Having just pulled off a heist, a cat burglar called Lady Christina de Souza boards a London bus to evade the police.
+She finds herself sitting next to the Doctor, who's tracking a mysterious energy signal.
+Suddenly, the bus is catapulted through a wormhole to San Helios, on the other side of the universe.
+The planet seems to be one enormous desert, but stranded Tritovore traders explain that it should be a bustling world of billions.
+While the Doctor's biggest fan, Dr Malcolm Taylor of UNIT, struggles to bring the bus home, it becomes clear that the wormhole and the devastation on San Helios are linked -- and Earth may be next.

-Although they make an excellent team on Sanhelios, the Doctor -- unwilling to ever lose another companion -- refuses to invite Christina aboard the TARDIS.
+Despite their camaraderie on San Helios, the Doctor -- unwilling to risk losing another companion -- refuses to invite Christina aboard the TARDIS.

 The Waters Of Mars